cannikin/pragmatic-rails-deployment/manuscript/0-introduction.md

 I've been deploying RoR applications in production since 2006 and have lived through the evolution of dedicated to virtual servers, FastCGI to Passenger to Mongrel to Thin to Unicorn, self to cloud hosting.

-I've been in charge of maintaining apps with one user (myself) to apps serving millions.
+I've been in charge of maintaining and deploying apps with one user (myself) to apps serving millions.

 I'm a full-time contract Web Developer (Software Engineer, Computer Programmer, pick your title) and a smattering of Dev Ops usually comes with the territory.
 I've found that when you start with a solid infrastructure setup then the dev ops part of the job takes care of itself for the most part.